pydata/xarray/doc/user-guide/weather-climate.rst

     ]
     da = xr.DataArray(np.arange(24), coords=[dates], dims=["time"], name="foo")

-xarray also includes a :py:func:`~xarray.cftime_range` function, which enables creating a :py:class:`~xarray.CFTimeIndex` with regularly-spaced dates.
+Xarray also includes a :py:func:`~xarray.cftime_range` function, which enables creating a :py:class:`~xarray.CFTimeIndex` with regularly-spaced dates.
 For instance, we can create the same dates and DataArray we created above using: